LevelsCraft7/cobblemon-realms-wiki/pokemons-guides/gen-list/gen_5.md

 ### 📜 Description

-> Il possède un corps et un cœur de fer.
-Il peut mater les Pokémon les plus agressifs d'un simple regard.
+> It possesses a body and heart of iron.
+It can subdue even the most aggressive Pokémon with a single glance.

 &#8203;

-## 🪨 Terrakium
+## 🪨 Terrakion

 ### 🧾 General Information